upwork/node-upwork/README.md

 ## Documentation

-Please use YUIDoc to build local copy of documentation or use http://upwork.github.io/node-upwork/
+Please use YUIDoc to build the local copy of the documentation or use http://upwork.github.io/node-upwork/